complete-dope/complete-dope.github.io/_posts/2025-01-12-Learning-Playwright.md

 Playwright requires specific version of browser binaries to operate , using playwright CLI You can use any chromium browser that so a good choice would be to use brave browser ..
+You can run a script as soon as browser launches, that can be done by adding Init scripts to it ... launch an extension in browser : https://playwright.dev/python/docs/chrome-extensions

+Extension in browser:
+You can add extensions in browser to disable popup / cache / logins etc ..

+using brave browser also gives this cloudfare fuckups , need to find something that bypass it